-The Signal Monitor maintains an internally calculated CRC value of the current configuration settings.
-These settings include the permissive diode matrix, SSM switches, Yellow Disable switches, Option switches, SEL1 through SEL16 jumpers, and the Watchdog Enable switch.
+The 2018KCL maintains an internally calculated CRC value of the current Datakey configuration settings.
 On power-up, reset, and periodically during operation, the unit will compare the current configuration settings with the previously stored value.
-If the settings have changed, the Signal Monitor will automatically log the new setting.
+If the settings have changed, the 2018KCL will automatically log the new setting.

-When the Configuration Change Fault select option is enabled (see Section 4.5.3), any change in the configuration parameters will cause the Signal Monitor to enter the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
-To indicate this fault mode the PCA indicator will flash at a 4 Hz rate.
-Depressing the Reset button for three full seconds will clear this fault and log the new configuration parameters.
+When the Configuration Change Fault select option is enabled by an option in the Datakey (see Section 4.2.3.16), any change in the configuration parameters will cause the 2018KCL to enter the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
+To indicate this fault mode the KEY indicator will flash at a 4 Hz rate.
+The Channel Status indicators will display the hex value of the Configuration Check Value for the Datakey inserted.
+Depressing the Reset button for three seconds will clear this fault and log the new configuration parameters.

-If the Configuration Change Fault select jumper is not installed, the unit will not set the fault mode but will still log the configuration change.
+If the Configuration Change Fault select option is not selected, the unit will not set the fault mode but will still log the configuration change.